uom-hands-on-workshop/workshops/_sources/topics/activities1.md

 **Steps**:
 1. (human) Write your list of identified problems in students' comments.
-2. (AI) Ask AI to identify problems in students' comments. [copy and paste comments or upload document]
+2. (AI) Ask AI to identify problems in students' comments. [copy and paste the prompt below]

 (human) Input: